Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 *2nd-level ranger [[/5.
 Mechanics/Rules/Variant Rules/Optional Class Features (TCE).md\|optional class features]]*

-You can use a druidic focus as a spellcasting focus for your ranger spells.
+You can use a [[5.
+Mechanics/Items/Druidic Focus.md\|druidic focus]] as a spellcasting focus for your ranger spells.
 A druidic focus might be a sprig of mistletoe or holly, a wand or rod made of yew or another special wood, a staff drawn whole from a living tree, or an object incorporating feathers, fur, bones, and teeth from sacred animals.

 ### Ranger Archetype (Level 3)